Aviraj-Singh/Amazon-Fine-Food-Review/README.md

 # Amazon-Fine-Food-Review
-Experimenting with Amazon Fine Food Review data:
+Experimenting with Amazon Fine Food Review data

 ## Objectives:
 1. To build a review summarizer which takes reviews of products at Amazon and summarizes that.